vzachari/IronSmithQSM/README.md

 The outside the head mask can be found here:
 **/QSM_Analysis/S0001/QSM/Freesurf_QSM_Masks/Subj_QSM_Mag_FSL_rms_OH_Mask.nii.gz**

-## 7) Ironsmith uses the following software, provided in the form of a singularity image:
+## 7) Ironsmith uses the following software, provided in the form of a Singularity image:

 ### AFNI